LucasDelfino92/morrowindsharp/mwtools.md

 - Right click on the records you want to delete (alternatively, press spacebar) and the records will turn black.
 - Now press **Delete**, and the records will be gone.
 - Go to **Mods -> Save as ..**
-- Save the edited plugin with the default name given with TESAME (which is "Clean" + the original plugin name).
+- Remove the **Clean** prefix from the plugin name and save it, **overwriting** the original .esp.

-As explained earlier, it is a good idea to move the cleaned plugin from the **Overwrite** folder into the original mod's installation folder.
+The newly edited plugin will be found in the mod's installation folder.

 ### TESTool